X-CASH-official/xcash-dpops/README.md

 Save the CONTAINER_ID of the container you just created

-Start the docker container
+From this point the docker container has been created.
+You will need to start the docker container by running
 `docker start CONTAINER_ID`

-From this point the docker container has been created and started.
+The docker container will remain running until stopped.
+You can enter and exit a container and it will still run unless stoped.
 At any time if you want enter the docker container you can run
 ```
 docker exec -e USER="root" -u root -t -i --privileged CONTAINER_ID /bin/bash
 ```